logzio/logz-docs/_source/logzio_collections/_log-sources/fluentbit-helm-chart.md

 # Logzio Fluent Bit Helm chart

+Fluent Bit is an open source Log Processor and Forwarder which allows you to collect any data like metrics and logs from different sources.
+Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
 You can use this Helm chart to ship Kubernetes logs to Logz.io with Fluent Bit.
-Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.

 <!-- info-box-start:info -->
 This chart is based on the [fluent-bit](https://github.com/fluent/helm-charts/tree/main/charts/fluent-bit) Helm chart.